Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

   Take a list of domains and probe for working http and https servers

      cat subdomain.txt | httprobe > httprobe
+ ## httpx
+ httpx is a fast and multi-purpose HTTP

+   cat domain.txt | httpx -title -tech-detect -status-code

   ## waybackurls
    waybackurls find subdomain,Endpoints,Tokens & secrets,IDs and secret files